 RYA Yachtmaster Coastal

-During this course you will cover 800 nautical miles.
-You should have completed 30 days at sea on vessels less than 24M skippered for at least 2 days and 8 night hours.
+During the course, you will cover approximately 800 nautical miles.
+To qualify for the Yachtmaster Offshore examination, you should have completed at least 30 days at sea on vessels under 24 metres in length, including a minimum of 2 days as skipper and 8 hours of night navigation.

 You will start and finish in Gibraltar: